 Many records are now online but start here first: https://familysearch.org

-There are many genealogy websites out there but Family Search is one of the best for old records because it’s FREE and it’s where most of the other sites get their data from and then have the cheek to charge you a premium for it.
+There are many genealogy websites out there but Family Search is one of the best for old records because it’s FREE and it’s where a lot of the other sites get their data from.

 What’s been done before?